We're a Bristol SEO Agency

 How do you get in the Google “3 pack”?

-The starting point for local SEO is to claim your Google My Business listing.
+The starting point for local SEO is to claim your Google Business Profile.
 You could do this yourself but stats show that 56% of businesses haven’t claimed their listing.
 And that is the easier part so why not trust Next Customer Please to do your local SEO for you?

 Here’s what we do.